 Sir Isaac Newton was an English scientist.
 He was born in 1642 and died in 1727.
-This was around the time of the early colonization of North America: the founding of some of the original 13 colonies, the French and Indiana wars and the Salem witch trials, but before the American Revolution.
+This was around the time of the early colonization of North America, during the founding of some of the original 13 colonies, the French and Indiana wars, and the Salem witch trials.
+He lived just before the American Revolution.

-Newton's Second Law of Motion states that acceleration is produced when a force acts on a mass.
+Newton's Second Law of Motion says that acceleration (gaining speed) happens when a force acts on a mass (object).
 Riding your bicycle is a good example of this law of motion at work.
-When you push on the pedals of your bicycle, your bicycle moves, or accelerates.
-You are increasing the acceleration of the bicycle by applying force to the pedals.
-Your leg muscles pushing on the pedals is the force that is making the bike move.
+Your bicycle is the mass.
+Your leg muscles pushing pushing on the pedals of your bicycle is the force.
+When you push on the pedals, your bicycle accelerates.
+You are increasing the speed of the bicycle by applying force to the pedals.

-Newton's Second Law also states that the greater the mass (of the object being accelerated) the greater the amount of force needed (to accelerate the object).
+Newton's Second Law also says that the greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object.
 Say you have two identical bicycles that each have a basket.
 One bicycle has an empty basket.
 One bicycle has a basket full of bricks.
 If you try to ride each bicycle and you push on the pedals with the exact same strength, you will be able to accelerate the bike with the empty basket MORE than the bike with the basket full of bricks.
 The bricks add mass to the second bicycle.
-With bricks in the basket, you would have to apply more force to the pedals to make your bicycle move.
+With bricks in the basket, you would have to apply more force to the pedals to make the bicycle with bricks in the basket move.

 You can ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.